dragunovv/Pancakeswap_Sniper/README.md

 ## How it works
 The sniping bot can be used in three different cases:
 1) In a fair launch. the token address is announced just at the time of launch, usually via telegram or other social networks.
-Copy&pasting quickly is crucial in order to be the first buyer and obtain the best price (hopefully close to listing price) before all the hype.
-However, using pancakeswap is slow and doing it manually loses some very important seconds.
+Copy & Pasting quickly is crucial in order to be the first buyer and obtain the best price (hopefully close to listing price) before all the hype.
+However, using PancakeSwap is slow and doing it manually loses some very important seconds.
 The bot only needs to know the token address, then it quickly sends a buy transaction.
 2) In a coin listing where the address is already known before the listing time.
 Here, the sniping bots get a larger advantage over manual traders.
 The sniper checks the liquidity of the pancakeswap pool several times in every second and sends a contract whenever it gets filled.
 3) Limit orders in pancakeswap.
 It can also be used to execute limit orders and avoids the need of being constantly staring at the graph.